yaskevich/persona/README.md

 ### Server application

-This is an [ExpressJS](https://expressjs.com/) application that stores data in a database and controls access to the data with JSON Web Token.
+This is an [ExpressJS](https://expressjs.com/) application that stores data in a database and controls an access to the data with JSON Web Token.
 User passwords are not stored in the database, just hashes.

 The only external dependency of the app is [PostgreSQL](https://www.postgresql.org) server v9.6+.
 Once it is installed and the database is created, you have to provide environmental variables either via `.env` file, or by putting it in `ecosystem.config.cjs`, or providing them in other way – it depends on how you are going to run the application.